geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/subscriptions.md

 Now click on the red button to cancel your subscription (It will either say "Cancel Free Trial" or " Cancel Subscription").

+Android devices are again similar: Open the Google Play Store app, tap your profile icon, select Subscriptions, select GeoGardenClub, and then tap Cancel subscription.

-As we receive notice of cancelled subscriptions, we periodically go through and delete those accounts.
+As we receive notice of cancelled subscriptions, we periodically go through and delete those accounts and the associated data.
+There may be a delay of several weeks before this happens.

 ## Deleting your account

 Note that cancelling your subscription does not immediately delete your GeoGardenClub account or any data you have added.
-To delete your account immediately, go into the GeoGardenClub app, go to the Drawer and select Settings, then select Delete Account, which brings up a screen like the following:
+To delete your account and data immediately, go into the GeoGardenClub app, go to the Drawer and select Settings, then select Delete Account, which brings up a screen like the following:

 <img width="300" src="/img/user-guide/delete-account.png"/>

-:::warning Deleting your account does not cancel your subscription As noted in the Delete Account screen above , deleting your account does **not** automatically cancel your subscription.
+:::warning Deleting your account does not cancel your subscription!
+As noted in the Delete Account screen above , deleting your account does **not** automatically cancel your subscription.
 You must cancel your subscription yourself using the Subscription management features in iOS or Android.
 :::